SSM Health Cancer Care

 Dean Foundation Research Studies

-Since 1988, Dean Clinic has participated in Oncology research studies.
+Since 1988, Dean Medical Group has participated in Oncology research studies.
 In cancer research, clinical trials are designed to answer questions about new ways to treat cancer, ways of using old treatments or managing symptoms of cancer or its treatment.
 Your physician may recommend that you participate in a clinical trial.
 Participation is voluntary and your progress will be monitored by the research staff in the clinic.
 Related trials are shown on the right, when available.
 You may also visit the Clinical Trials section of this site for a full listing.

 Health information is protected by HIPPA (Health Insurance Portability and Accountability Act).
 In order to share health information with a family member or friend; you must complete a Permission for Verbal Communication consent form.

-The State of Wisconsin recommends that advance directive information be provided to patients by their healthcare providers.
+The State of Wisconsin recommends that advance directive information be provided to patients by their health care providers.
 The following forms are available in the Oncology Department or at the Department of Health Services website.

 Power of Attorney for Health Care